alexrudnick/dissertation/BURNDOWN.md

   * be able to draw curves of word training data size versus accuracy

 ## monolingual
+  * clean and rationalize code for brown cluster features a bit.
+  * run experiments for brown clusters
+    * europarl clusters
+    * europarl lemma clusters
+    * wikipedia clusters
+    * wikipedia lemma clusters
+    * as above, but with cluster prefixes
+  * try combinations of default features with embeddings.
+    * shouldn't be hard: calculate embeddings as before, just add those as some more features, right?
+One feature per dimension, just loop over the dimensions.
   * examine all of our Brown clusters that we found and make nice figures
     * lemmatized bible
     * surface bible